Sometimes we need help. Sometimes we offer help.

 We believe that as our loved ones near death, there is an opening to the Sacred.
 Our parish offers a small group of singers from the Cathedral Choir willing to come into the home, hospital, assisted living facility, or hospice care setting to sing and pray.
 The ministry is not a performance but rather the singers come with gentle blessing to quiet fears, open hearts, and bring light to all who are present.
 Praying with music is a particularly powerful way to help those gathered around a loved one’s side express love and begin to say good-bye.
 Singers are available to come at various times of the day, on weekdays or weekends.

 The ministry is offered as a gift, thus there is no charge.
-Please contact Wendy in the Caring Ministries office to arrange for this ministry when hospice begins, when a terminal illness is diagnosed, or when death draws near.
+Please contact Janice in the Caring Ministries office to arrange for this ministry when hospice begins, when a terminal illness is diagnosed, or when death draws near.